gbingersoll/sciengdox/README.md

 ## Building

-This Python library provides a script, `compiledoc`, that will appear in your virtual environment's path once the library is installed.
-In general, you provide an output directory and an input markdown file, and it will build an HTML output when the `--html` flag is used (also by default).
+This Python library provides a script, `compiledoc`, that will appear in your `pipenv` virtual environment's path once the library is installed.
+In general, you provide an output directory and an input markdown file, and it will build an HTML output when the `--html` flag is used (and also by default).

 ```shell
 $ compiledoc -o output --html mydoc.md